 To calculate the cost effectiveness of fuel substitution measures, program developers should use the cost effectiveness tool (CET).
 Generally, fuel substitution inputs are the same as non-fuel substitution energy efficiency measures.
 The following CET inputs require different treatment for fuel substitution measures than non-fuel substitution measures:

-Measure Impact Type: In 2020, the CET will be updated to include fuel substitution specific measure impact types.
-Users should select either “Fuel Sub-Deemed" for deemed measures or “Fuel Sub-Custom" for custom measures.
+Measure Impact Type: Users should select either “Fuel Sub-Deemed" for deemed measures or “Fuel Sub-Custom" for custom measures.

 Measure Savings: Users will input both the increase kWh or Therm associated with the "new fuel” measure and the decrease in kWh or Therm associated with the replacement of the baseline “original fuel” measure.